 Each leaf (item with no child) defines how you want the data to feed in.
 All Costs/Expenses is just a simple roll up of all its children which are leaf items with differing data sources: Op Employee Labor, Cap Labor, Cap Financial Entries, Op Financial Entries, and Contractor Labor.
 Likewise, All Income/Revenue is a simple rollup of all its children which are leaf items with differing data sources: Financial Entry Revenue and Task Revenue.

 You can look at the definition of the any summary structure field (select the summary field row and choose Edit Structure > Edit Details or View Details, depending on permissions).
 For example, the All Costs/Expenses field details is shown below.

 - The field is reportable (when reporting supported)

 - The full value (multiplier = 1) of the field is rolled up (see Changing the Effective Value of a Field)

 - The field will be included in NPV and ROI calculations

 - Constraints - Outflow, Both Cap/Non-Cap, Both Labor/Non-Labor

 - Data Sources - all three (Budget, Forecast, Actuals) are Manually Entered

-Any children of the Expense field all have to conform to the same constraints.
-Whenever the Expenses field does not have any children or leaf items, its values can simply be manually entered, otherwise they would be rolled up based on its childrens' values
+Any children of the All Costs/Expenses field all have to conform to the same constraints.
+Whenever the All Costs/Expenses field does not have any children or leaf items, its values can simply be manually entered, otherwise they would be rolled up based on its childrens' values

 Who Can See/Edit the Financials/Summary Section